Last update: October, 2017. Wrike, Inc.

 - Iterative manual and automated (using static code analyzers) source code review for security weaknesses, vulnerabilities, and code quality, and providing of sufficient advice and guidance to the development team.

 - Regular manual assessment and dynamic scanning of pre-production environment.

 - Security trainings conducted for IT teams according to their respective job roles.

 Each user in Wrike has a unique account with a verified email address, and protected with a password, which are validated against password policies and stored securely using a strong hashing algorithm with unique salt for every password.
 2-Factor Authentication is available as an additional security measure to protect Wrike accounts.

-Wrike also supports multiple methods of federated authentication, including Google Open ID, Office 365, ADFS and SAML V2, to conveniently and securely gain access to Wrike account leveraging corporate credentials.
+Wrike also supports multiple methods of federated authentication, including Google Open ID, Azure, Office 365, ADFS and SAML V2, to conveniently and securely gain access to Wrike account leveraging corporate credentials.

 A Wrike account administrator manages and controls individual user rights by granting specific types of user licenses.
 Details about various user licenses, roles, and authorization controls in Wrike are documented in our Help Section.

 Customer data, including tasks and folders, can only be accessed by other users within your Wrike account if those items were specifically shared with them, or if the items were placed in shared folders.
 Otherwise, your projects and tasks are not accessible by other Wrike users.

 Wrike Support Team is always happy to assist you with any Wrike-related issue.
 If troubleshooting or verifying the issue requires Support to access to your account; that access can only be granted by you.
 This is enabled by a system generated security token that you provide out of band to our Support team, allowing Support to delve deeper into solving your problem for a limited amount of time.
 This systemic approach ensures additional confidentiality for your data stored in Wrike.